FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 * Using dbeaver on a google cloud shell database
 * Gitlab on google cloud shell
 * Scheduling on google cloud shell
+* Restarting the google cloud shell without using the gui
 * Donation
 * Sponsor